-Size protests have not gone away: Challenges to government teaming contracts and what is an SBA teaming agreement often arise when an unsuccessful bidder files a complaint to the SBA under a small business size protest.
-This puts the prime contractor in a defensive posture because it then has to try to explain the intent of the relationship after the fact.
+Challenges to the use of teaming agreement government contracts relationships often arise when an unsuccessful bidder files a complaint to the contracting officer or SBA under a small business size protest.
+This puts the prime contractor in a defensive posture because it then has to try to explain the intent of the business relationship after the fact.
+The new SBA rules have put into place the concept of similarly situated small businesses.
+This arguably reduces the number of bid protests being filed IF the prime contractor appropriately applies the rule.
+Case law and court decisions still show that this is still a constant problem.

-- One important tip for contractors when it comes to a contractor teaming agreement vs subcontract is that the teaming agreement may not be binding in court.
+- One important tip for contractors when it comes to a contractor teaming contract vs subcontract is that the teaming agreement may not be binding in court.

 - The courts have decided that exclusivity joint venture agreement clauses in contracts may be binding to prove damages.
 See X Technologies Inc. v.
 Marvin Test Sys.
 Inc., No. 12-50230, (5th Cir.
 June 11, 2013),